Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 Moreno, the director of marketing team, has set a goal that aimed to convert casual riders into annual members; however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and team members are interested in analyzing Cyclistic bike trip to identify trends.
 So, these insights will lead my team to design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve my recommendations.

-Therefore, my task is to analysis Cyclistic historical bike trip data to provide information that will lead to data-driven decision.
+Therefore, my task is to analyze Cyclistic historical bike trip data to provide information that will lead to data-driven decision.
 ***
 ### Ask
 **Who're stakeholders:**